Your Family is Invited to REKINDLE SHABBAT!!!

-We’ll provide everything you need to create a meaningful Shabbat experience — candles, a kiddush cup, challah, and a fully catered dinner.
+New families, or those that have never participated previously, will receive a beautiful Shabbat kit with everything you need to create a meaningful Shabbat experience — candles, a kiddush cup, challah, and a fully catered dinner.
+Typically, these will be dropped directly on your doorstep in the month of November.

 Don’t know who to invite?
 Let us know, and we will try to match you with another family.
 Looking to get to know other Jewish families in your area?
 Let us know you are willing to host another family!
 Families who are new to Rekindle Shabbat may do the meals without a partner family.
 Returning families must partner with another family, and we are happy to match you if you prefer.
 When choosing your partner family, please note that both families must register.